How to Test a Transformer without Power (5 Steps)

 Quick Tip: In a transformer, the secondary current changes according to the primary current.
 Secondary winding creates the secondary current.

 Most often, the winding that has two terminals is the primary winding.
-And the winding that has three terminals is the secondary winding.
+The winding that has three terminals is the secondary winding.
 So, the top winding (three terminals) is the secondary winding.
-And the bottom one (two terminals) is the primary one.
+The bottom one (two terminals) is the primary one.

 Nevertheless, you can do a simple test to identify the primary and secondary windings.